 Tesvikiye: By order of the Sultan

-Tesvikiye Camii - photo by Dorota YamadagIn the mid-19th century the sultans moved from Islamic inspired Topkapı to European designed Dolmabahçe Palace.
+In the mid-19th century the sultans moved from Islamic inspired Topkapı to European designed Dolmabahçe Palace.
 It was the start of a new era in Turkish history and Sultan Abdülmecid I led the way.
-The formerly tree covered parklands of the palace elite were named Teşvikiye, meaning ‘encouragement’ in Ottoman Turkish.
+The formerly tree covered parklands of the palace elite were named Teşvikiye, meaning ‘encouragement’ in Ottoman Turkish, spelled Tesvikiye in the English alphabet.
 Two obelisks adorned in calligraphic script defined the boundaries of this new neighbourhood.
 A neo-Baroque mosque formed a focal point.
 Surrounding streets and laneways quickly filled with elegant wooden mansions built to house the families of court officials.
 By the 20th century it was the intellectual centre of Istanbul, home to Orhan Pamuk and numerous other artists and designers.
 Yet just down the hill a little corner of the past remains, in the delightful Ihlamur Kasrı.

 Saray Muhallabecisi

-The modest entryway of Teşvikiye Saray Muhallebicisi belies the Aladdin’s cave nature of the interior.
+The modest entryway of Tesvikiye Saray Muhallebicisi belies the Aladdin’s cave nature of the interior.
 Formally attired waiters glide silently across large brown and white tiled floors, carrying trays loaded with glasses of traditional Turkish tea and plates full of tantalising desserts.
 Most unique of these is tavuk göğsü tatlisi.
 Literally meaning chicken breast pudding, they’ve been making it for eighty years.
 Cooked chicken is delicately shredded and then mixed together with sugar and ground rice.
 The resulting sweet creamy texture, surprisingly poultry free in flavour, is truly addictive.

 Gönül Paksoy